 When the RPS node data store is configured or created with the Full or Mapping Extent persistent database modes, you can extract the data on the RPS node before loading it into the target RDBMS database.
-If you created the database in the Working Set mode, you must extract the data from the primary database.
 (For details about selecting the database mode, see "Creating the RPS Database", earlier in this chapter.)